anjalihansda16/Car-Resale-Price-Prediction/README.md

 To optimize the model, I used GridSearchCV to find the best hyperparameters.
 The model was then trained with these optimal parameters, resulting in the following metrics:

-Training R²: 0.8331
+- Training R²: 0.8331
-Training RMSE: 0.2372
+- Training RMSE: 0.2372
-Test R²: 0.7038
+- Test R²: 0.7038
-Test RMSE: 0.3088
+- Test RMSE: 0.3088
-These results indicate that the model generalizes well while maintaining a good fit on the training data.

 ## Data Assumptions, Model Limitations, and Future Improvements
-The dataset includes cars with selling prices ranging from affordable to luxury, with a total range of 2,250,000.
-This indicates a diverse price distribution, which could significantly impact the model's performance.
-One key observation is that this variability is strongly influenced by the brand of the car, a feature that was not included in the model training.
+The dataset includes cars with selling prices ranging from affordable to luxury, with a total range of 22,50,000.
+This indicates a diverse price distribution, which significantly impacts the model's performance.
+This variability is strongly influenced by the brand of the car, this feature that was not included in the model training.

-The absence of brand-related information limits the model’s ability to capture the inherent value associated with different car brands.
+Due to the absence of brand-related information, the model’s ability to capture the inherent value associated with different car brands was curtailed.
 For example, two cars with similar specifications might have vastly different selling prices due to differences in brand reputation, which affects their perceived value in the market.

 #### Potential Solution
 The dataset provided only includes the resale price of each car, without accounting for critical factors like the current market price of the model or whether the model is still in production.
 These factors significantly influence the resale value, as the market price serves as a benchmark for determining a car's worth.
 Incorporating a feature that reflects the current market price of the car, or a similar benchmark value for each brand and model, would provide the model with crucial context.
 This would improve the model’s ability to predict selling prices, potentially resulting in higher R² and lower RMSE values, as the model would better capture the variability in prices across the entire range.